-21. (1) The Minister shall issue to an honorary Honorary warden a certificate of authority authorising the wardens. honorary warden to do all things which he is required or authorised to do pursuant to the provisions of this Act.

-(2) The powers and duties of an honorary warden shall be those prescribed by the regulations.
+- 21. (1) The Chief Warden of Fauna shall issue to an honorary warden a certificate of authority authorising the honorary warden to do all things which he is required or authorised to do pursuant to the provisions of this Act. - (2) The powers and duties of an honorary warden shall be those prescribed by the regulations.